Pablo Echenique

 Pablo Echenique Robba (born 28 August 1978 in Rosario, Santa Fe, Argentina) is an Argentine-born Spanish physicist and politician.
+As a scientist, he holds a position at the Spanish National Research Council in Zaragoza (CSIC).

 He came to Spain aged 13 to live in Zaragoza.
 He had Spinal muscular atrophy.
 Echenique was elected a member of the Congress of Deputies in the April 2019 Spanish general election along with the left-wing political party Podemos.
 Previously, Echenique was one of the five MEPs elected by Podemos in the 2014 European Parliament election, and was a member of the Aragonese Corts between 2015 and 2017.

-As a scientist, he holds a position at the Spanish National Research Council in Zaragoza (CSIC).

 In October 2020, he was fined €11,040 for the irregular employment of his assistant.
 In November 2020, he was fined €80,000 for saying that a man who was murdered in 1985 was a rapist.
+The Supreme Court subsequently annulled this conviction after concluding that he did not make a direct accusation against the plaintiff's brother, but rather expressed a show of solidarity with his political colleague.